THE LIFELINE OF COASTAL WATERS

 - Water: Seagrasses need clean, clear water to grow.
 They are sensitive to pollution and can be damaged by excess nutrients, sediment, and toxins.

 - Nutrients: Seagrasses need nutrients to grow.
-They get their nutrients from the water column and from the sediment.
+They get their nutrients from the water column and the sediment.

 - Sediment: Seagrasses need a soft, sandy substrate to grow.
 They can’t grow on hard surfaces like rocks or concrete.